Victory Stadium

 Victory Stadium was an American football stadium located in Roanoke, Virginia.
 It opened in 1942 and was demolished in 2006.

-Early History (1942-71)
+Early history (1942–71)

 Victory Stadium was built on land donated to the city of Roanoke by the Norfolk & Western Railway.
 Construction began in May 1941.
-The stadium was completed in time for the 1942 football season, at a cost of $300,000 ($5.5 million in current dollars).
+The stadium was completed in time for the 1942 football season, at a cost of $315,000 ($6.2 million in 2025 dollars).
 The facility had an official capacity of 24,540, making it the largest football stadium in the state of Virginia at the time of its opening.